inguin/moneybalance/README.md

 MoneyBalance
 ============

-An Android-based calculator for tracking and balancing expenses.
+An Android-based calculator for tracking and balancing group expenses.

 Use Case
 --------